 High-Growth Marketing Strategies Assume a Highly Competitive Environment and An Ongoing Talent Shortage

-Which challenges are most pressing for high-growth technology services and software firms, and which initiatives are they prioritizing in order to get ahead?
+Which challenges are most pressing for high-growth technology services and software firms?
+And which initiatives are they prioritizing to get ahead?
 Our annual High Growth Study tracks these trends — and identifies the evolving strategies and tactics favored by the high-growth firms compared to their slower-growing peers.

 Consider, for example, the top five marketplace threats cited by technology services and software firms.

-When compared to results from across other professional services industries, increased competition from both legacy players and newcomers is a shared perceived threat.
-This will only grow to be more of a challenge as more and more competitors enter the technology marketplace to vie for a limited number of buyers.
+When compared to results from across other professional services industries, increased competition from both existing players and newcomers is a shared perceived threat.
+This challenge is likely to grow as more and more competitors enter the technology marketplace and vie for a limited number of buyers.

 There’s a major difference between technology services and other industries, however: the two-sided impact that automation and AI brings to the fore.
 On the one hand, these innovations help firms bring new and better offerings to market that can be delivered faster/better/cheaper than ever before.
-On the other, the very innovations that help propel legacy firms forward also make it easy for newcomers to enter the market, who either can or purport to match the offerings of more mature firms – thus the downward pressure on price as the marketplace crowds and feels, at least to the buyer, more commoditized.
+On the other, the very innovations that propel established firms forward also make it easier for newcomers to enter the market with cutting-edge tools.
+The result is downward pressure on price and the commoditization of some services.

 6 Essential IT Marketing Strategies